 Marine Wind Warning Summary for Victoria

 Weather: Partly cloudy.
-60% chance of showers.
-The chance of a thunderstorm in the morning.
+70% chance of showers.
+The chance of a thunderstorm in the east in the early morning.

-Swell: West to southwesterly below 1 metre, increasing to 1 to 1.5 metres offshore during the morning.
+Swell: Northeast to southeasterly around 1 metre inshore, increasing to 1 to 1.5 metres offshore during the afternoon or evening.

-Weather: Partly cloudy.
-80% chance of showers.
-The chance of a thunderstorm in the afternoon.
+Weather: Cloudy.
+50% chance of showers.
+The chance of thunderstorms and higher squalls in the evening.

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.